Subscription Model vs. Transaction Model: A Comparison

 Coming towards subscription billing, here the foundation lies on the recurrent need of the customer.
 Now, the customer is bound to make recurrent purchases, however, he cannot be exploited as there are many retailers whom he can go to fulfil his recurrent need.
 So, retailers avail their chances to satisfy their customers to increase customer engagement and loyalty.

-3. Customer Lifetime Value (CLTV)
+Customer Lifetime Value (CLTV)

 When we are discussing the subscription vs transactional business model, one of the most important KPIs that must be considered is CLTV.
 In comparison to the Transaction Model, the Subscription Model has the potential to produce a higher long-term customer lifetime value (CLTV).
-Long-term recurring revenue from subscribers enables organisations to build stronger customer connections and extract more value from each client.
-Additionally, as consumers upgrade or add on additional services, the ongoing engagement and upselling opportunities provided by the subscription model may result in higher CLTV.
-The Transaction Model, in contrast, tends to concentrate on specific transactions, which might not produce as much long-term consumer value.
+Long-term recurring revenue from subscribers enables organizations to build stronger customer connections and extract more value from each client.

-4. Market Fit & Business Nature
+Market Fit & Business Nature

 When you are choosing the billing model, nothing matters more than your targeted market and the business nature.
 The market fit and the type of business determine whether to use the Subscription Model or the Transaction Model.
 Due to the recurring nature of their offerings, several businesses, such as video streaming services or software-as-a-service (SaaS) providers, fit the Subscription Model effectively.
-However, organisations that offer one-time goods or services, such as those in the retail or event-based sectors, may find the Transaction Model to be more appropriate.
-Which model best suits the demands of the firm depends on an understanding of market dynamics and client preferences.
+However, organizations that offer one-time goods or services, such as those in the retail or event-based sectors, may find the Transaction Model to be more appropriate.
+Which model best suits the demands of the firm depend on an understanding of market dynamics and client preferences.

-5. Industry & Market Trends
+Industry & Market Trends

 Other than the factors mentioned above, your business domain and its market trends also play a significant role in determining whether you need to opt for a transaction model or a subscription billing model.
-For instance, retail stores and eCommerce platforms can opt for a transaction model as they cater to hundreds of customers every day.
+For instance, retail stores and e-commerce platforms can opt for a transaction model as they cater to hundreds of customers every day.
 Most of them do not need the products recurrently that they order.
 However, in the SaaS market, nothing suits these businesses more than subscription billing.

 To end this subscription-based model vs transactional model debate, we will suggest you to consider the factors mentioned above, and then decide on the billing mode.
-It is possible that your business demands both transactions and subscriptions. eCommerce platforms can offer transaction billing, but subscriptions can help them as well.
+It is possible that your business demands both transactions and subscriptions.
+E-commerce platforms can offer transaction billing, but subscriptions can help them as well.
 They can offer products that people need recurrently on subscriptions.